Steve Pemberton: Personal life

 He also speaks German and French.

 The University of Huddersfield awarded Pemberton an Honorary Doctorate of letters in 2003 alongside Mark Gatiss, Reece Shearsmith and Jeremy Dyson.
-In July 2024 he received two Honorary Fellowships which are from the University of Central Lancashire and University of York (alongside with Reece Shearsmith).
+In July 2024 he received two Honorary Fellowships which are from the University of Lancashire and University of York (alongside Reece Shearsmith).

 Pemberton is a football fan and a supporter of Blackburn Rovers F.C.